Counseling and Psychological Services

-Without a doubt, the news from Beirut, Paris, Nigeria, U.S. college campuses, and other parts of the world is heart-wrenching.
+Without a doubt, the ongoing worldwide terrorist activity is heart-wrenching.
 Many of us are deeply concerned about these tragedies, and some of us have friends and family in these regions whom we may feel quite powerless to help.
 “Are there ways to be helpful?” and “how can I manage my stress?” are two very natural questions to ask.
 Below are some suggestions for coping and for feeling useful at this challenging time.
 Some recommendations come at the suggestion of the American Psychological Association, so I offer a tip of the hat to this worthwhile organization.

 1) Gather reliable information.
 We feel better when we have clear information than when we are left to hear reports of the news from others.
 Access your news from a reliable source, or multiple sources, and focus on facts rather than on opinions on the ground.

 2) Limit your news intake.
 While it can be tempting to try and learn everything there is to know about the attacks in Paris and their aftermath, it’s also important to know when to stop.
 Limit your news intake to avoid feeling overwhelmed.
 For example, consider reading or watching updates for ½ hour in the morning, then another ½ hour when you get home at night.

 3) Be patient.
 This tip may be quite difficult for those of you who have a loved one in Paris.
 The first few days after a crisis, in particular, are often marked by chaos.
 Communication can be difficult, clarity about the extent of the impact may not be available and you may not know how to help.
 Try and be patient as facts begin to surface about what happened and what is needed.